dfrappart/dfrappart.github.io/_posts/2023-04-17-AKS_Workload_Identity.markdown

 The name of our namespace **must** be the same defined in the ferated credential.
 We can check our identity and the federated credential as follow.
 In this sample, the namespace is `nsworkloadidentitydemo` and the service account is `saworkloadidentitydemo`.
-Noyte the label `azure.workload.identity/use: "true"` which validate that the service account is used for worklad identity.
+Note the label `azure.workload.identity/use: "true"` which validate that the service account is used for worklad identity.
 Additional annotations and labels information are available on the github doc